Many employers simply outline in the employee handbook that unauthorized overtime is not allowed.

 Written Warnings

-We appreciate your assiduous working habits for our company.
-However, staying late beyond 40 hours in a week (or 8 hours in one day in California) are not allowed at our company without prior approval.
-Overtime pay is expensive and must fall within the budget.
+“We appreciate your assiduous working habits for our company.
+However, you may not work beyond 40 hours in a workweek without prior approval.
+Overtime pay is costly and must stay within our budget.
 Therefore, we require advance written approval, obtained from management prior to working overtime.
-If you work overtime and fail to acquire prior approval, we have to take disciplinary measures, such as a severe reduction in your working hours, loss of responsibility, and even dismissal if it continues.
+If you work overtime and fail to acquire prior approval, we have to take disciplinary measures, such as a severe reduction in your working hours, loss of responsibility, and even dismissal if it continues.”

 Training in Company Policy